nucleartide/Breadforge/.github/pull_request_template.md

 > Explain what you did, how you did it, and why you did it.
 Discuss any lessons that might be useful to others.
 >
 > (Note to self: it's easiest to do a stream-of-consciousness write-up of what you did.
-Remember to write for the Game Codebase Tour audience.)
+Remember to write for the *Game Codebase Tour* audience!)

 ...